SMILEConsortium/smileplug-bsp/README.md

 * https://github.com/kmihelich/linux-smileplug
 * https://github.com/kmihelich/wlan-smileplug

-The Non-public toolchain needed is listed under the "Generic SDK 5.0" on the extranet.
-Please contact Marvell for access.
+The *Non-public* toolchain needed is listed under the "Generic SDK 5.0" on the extranet.
+Due to some incompatibilities with the WLAN driver and Kernel, we were unable to build with a publicly available toolchain.
+Please contact Marvell for access and to resolve build support issues.
 Folder location is: My Products > Embedded Processors > ARMADA 370 > Software > Old Versions > Generic SDK 5.0 > Little Endian

 Current RootFS: